mathesar-foundation/mathesar-wiki/design/specs/money-data-type.md

 ### The user groups a 'Money' data type column
 The user might also choose to group the data based on the values of the 'Money' data type column.

+# Review Notes
+- For the MVP we'll assume the number locale format based on the selected currency.
+Eventually we can add options so that, for example, US dollars can be displayed with dot separators instead of commas.
+- All locales will be included whenever there's a locale related option.